Hal Smith (actor): Voice acting

 Hal voiced Joe McGee in "The Old Man and the Sea Duck" episode of TaleSpin.

 Smith was also very active working in television commercials as various characters.
 He provided on-screen promotion for 3 Musketeers, United Van Lines, Hickory Farms, Toyota, Green Giant, General Mills, Mattel, Kellogg's, Pizza Hut, Chicken of the Sea, Ivory soap, Doctor Ross Dog Food, Pioneer Chicken, Bell Telephone Company, Coca-Cola, Chef Boyardee and hundreds of other advertising sponsors.

 Personal life

-Smith was married twice, he first married Vivian Marie Angstadt in 1938, but later divorced.
-He married his second wife Louise C. Smith in 1947, they remained married until her death in 1992.
-They had a son named Terry.
+Smith was married twice; he first married Vivian Marie Angstadt in 1938, but they later divorced.
+He married his second wife Louise C. Smith in 1947; they remained married until her death in 1992.
+They had a son named Terry Jay Smith (1950 - 1998).

 Death

 After his wife died in 1992, Smith's own health began to deteriorate rapidly.
 On January 28, 1994, at the age of 77, Smith died from an apparent heart attack.
 Don Pitts, his longtime agent, said that Smith died at his home in Santa Monica, California, while he was listening to a nightly drama hour on radio.